buildout/buildout/doc/getting-started.rst

 --------------------

-A Buildout environment includes the operating system and the Python installation it's run with.
+A Buildout environment includes the operating system and the Python installation Buildout is executed with.
 The more a buildout depends on its environment, the more variation is likely between builds.

 If a Python installation is shared, packages installed by one